rush-rs/rush/crates/rush-compiler-wasm/README.md

 cargo run your-program.rush
 ```

-### Running WASM Files
+### Running Wasm Files

-- Since you have installed a WASM runtime prior to reading this section,
+- Since you have installed a Wasm runtime prior to reading this section,
   following command can be used to execute the `.wasm` file using this runtime.

 ```bash